Chimfunshi Wildlife Orphanage: Tourism

 CWOT is located 65 km west of Chingola, along the banks of the Kafue River, making it a popular tourist destination for both local residents of Zambia's Copperbelt region and international visitors.
 While chimpanzees are not native to Zambia - with the nearest wild populations located about 500 km to the north - CWOT plays a critical role in the conservation of the species, especially given that some wildlife smuggling routes from the Congo pass through Zambia.
 CWOT welcomes visitors year-round, offering the opportunity to learn about chimpanzee conservation, the local wildlife, and the Miombo landscape.
-CWOT provides a range of accommodation options for guests, including basic rooms (private or shared) and camping on the floodplain.
-Visitors are encouraged to book in advance for both accommodation and meals.

 Volunteering

 CWOT offers volunteer programs for individuals looking to support the sanctuary's work.
 Volunteers have the opportunity to assist with the daily care of chimpanzees, including behavioural enrichment activities and enrichment exercises.
 They can also contribute to infrastructure development projects in the local community, help at the organic farm, or support the health post.
 Volunteers with veterinary expertise may also assist with the care of the animals under the supervision of the resident vet.
-CWOT welcomes all those willing to lend a hand and make a positive impact on the CWOT’s mission.